americanexpress/iguazu-rpc/CONTRIBUTING.md

    > replace `your-github-username` with your github username

-3. Install the dependencies by running
+3. Install the dependencies by running:

     ```bash
     $  npm install